bigchaindb/coalaip-http-api/README.md

         "name": "The Fellowship of the Ring",
         "manifestationOfWork": "<URI pointing to the Work's transaction ../<txid>", "datePublished": "29-07-1954",
-        "url": "<URI pointing to a media blob>", "isManifestation": true
+        "url": "<URI pointing to a media blob>"
     },
     "copyright": {
         "@id": "<Relative URI with the ID of the entity on BigchainDB>",